The Listing Agent’s Job

 On the other hand, a Buyer’s Agent has access to data on recent sales and current prices of comparable homes, the current inventory and demand, current trends in days on market, and experience using this information in price negotiations.
 That’s an ally who can save you money!

 You can do your own research to find a decent mortgage price.
 But it’s hard to know in advance if your mortgage broker is going to come through on schedule.
 If your likelihood of qualifying for an acceptable financing package is at all in question, then you really want some guidance on choosing a vendor.
-It happens far too often that prospective buyers will go through an extensive application process over a far too long time period only to be denied financing when their pending offer has run out of time.
-A Buyer’s Agent from a good real estate brokerage will be well positioned to offer guidance to avoid this problem.
+Otherwise you may go through the agonies of an extensive application process only to be denied financing when your pending offer has run out of time.
+A Buyer’s Agent from a good real estate brokerage is well positioned to offer guidance to avoid this problem.

-Your agent can advise you on the selection of a thorough and reliable home inspector, who will identify defects and maintenance issues that you may want the seller to correct prior to closing.
-Some issues give you a straightforward right to withdraw and recover your deposit if the seller refuses to remediate.
-Others are subject to negotiation, and some costly repairs may result in the seller releasing you from the contract.
+Your agent can advise you on the selection of a thorough and reliable home inspector, who will identify defects and maintenance issues that you want the seller to correct before closing.
+Many inspection issues are subject to negotiation, while other costly repairs may result in the seller releasing you from the contract without penalty.
 There’s a surprising amount of leeway for judgment and negotiation, and having a skillful agent from a good brokerage on your side can be critical in determining whether you let too many problems slide or walk away when the deal really might have been salvaged.

 Your Buyer’s Agent performs a host of other so-called “ministerial tasks” in helping you proceed from your initial dream to a satisfying closing on a suitable home.
 But hopefully you get my point that his or her commission is a sound investment — especially since the seller pays, whether or not you take advantage of it.

 Martin Ahrens 804-658-7718 firstname.lastname@example.org